Definition of Leveraged Buyout Model

 - An existing entity uses its borrowed funds or debt to acquire the new company; OR

-- A new entity with existing shareholders is created which will acquire the company; OR
+- A new entity with existing shareholders comes into creation which will acquire the company; OR

-- A new entity with new investors is created to acquire the company.
+- A new entity with new investors comes into creation to acquire the company.

-The buyer company may decide to either make the target company a subsidiary company and add it in its group structure or absorb the company and merge it with one of its existing companies.
+The buyer company may either make the target company a subsidiary and add it to its group structure or absorb the company and merge it with one of its existing companies.

 Advantages and Disadvantages